JamesWoolfenden/terraform-aws-rdsinit/README.md

 ## Automatic RDS initiator

-This Terraform configuration allows running a set of SQL commands on a new AWS RDS database instance that's operating within an AWS VPC.
+This Terraform configuration allows running of a set of SQL commands on a new AWS RDS database instance that's operating within an AWS VPC.

 The commands are executed via AWS Lambda functions - the first (`rds_creation`) operates outside the VPC and connects to the AWS API to determine credential information for the new database (endpoint, port, username, database).
 It then sends these details via SNS to another function operating _within_ the VPC (`rds_setup`), which connects to the Postgres database and executes the SQL commands.